ephbaum/ephbaumdotdev/src/content/blog/2023/09/2023-09-25-the-twelve-factor-app-a-guideline-for-building-modern-web-applications.md

 Introduction
 ------------

-In the realm of software development, the [Twelve-Factor App](https://en.wikipedia.org/wiki/Twelve-Factor_App_methodology) methodology onced garnered significant attention as a guide for building scalable, maintainable, and portable software-as-a-service applications.
+In the realm of software development, the [Twelve-Factor App](https://en.wikipedia.org/wiki/Twelve-Factor_App_methodology) methodology once garnered significant attention as a guide for building scalable, maintainable, and portable software-as-a-service applications.

 I guess.

-To be honest, I hadn't really thought about it specifically in some years until a recent job posting mentioned it alongside the [SOLID](__GHOST_URL__/thinking-srp-in-solid/) & [ACID](__GHOST_URL__/understanding-acid/) principles (etc.).
+To be honest, I hadn't really thought about it specifically in some years until a recent job posting mentioned it alongside the [SOLID](/blog/thinking-srp-in-solid/) & [ACID](/blog/understanding-acid/) principles (etc.).

 The methodology was crafted by engineers at Heroku with experience in meeting the intricate challenges that come with SaaS development.
 It outlines twelve principles or "factors" designed to be a blueprint for _modern_ web architectures.